abipalli/semioverse/README.md

 The Oxel class includes methods such as thread, weave, navigate, and swap, each functionally representing different components of meaning and facilitating the creation, navigation, and transformation of Oxel-graphs.

-**Constructor 🏗️:** It accepts four parameters `name`, `value`, `ruleEngine`, and `...args`.
-The `ruleEngine` is an optional async function that defaults to a function returning `true`.
+**Constructor 🏗️:** It accepts four parameters `name`, `ruleEngine`, and `...args`.
+The `ruleEngine` is an optional async function that defaults to a function returning `true`. *(These parameters simply aid development and are not recommended when compared to the advantages of reference-weaving)*

-`name` and `value` are properties of the Oxel object, while `positions` is a Set object for storing references to the positions of this Oxel in other Oxels. `expressions` stores expressions about this Oxel. `ruleEngine` is a mechanism to verify each action made on the Oxel object.
+`name` is properties of the Oxel object, while `positions` is a Set object for storing references to the positions of this Oxel in other Oxels. `expressions` stores expressions about this Oxel. `ruleEngine` is a mechanism to verify each action made on the Oxel object.

 ```javascript
 const player = new Oxel("scenes")